Health Leave

 Details about the health leave of absence process are available.

-Any student who may be interested in initiating a health leave of absence should seek guidance from their health care provider, the Health Leaves Coordinator (healthleaves@cornell.edu), or the Graduate School to help determine when this course of action is appropriate.
-Some common signs that a health leave might be beneficial include:
+Any student who may be interested in initiating a health leave of absence should seek guidance from their health care provider, the health leaves coordinator (healthleaves@cornell.edu), or the Graduate School to help determine when this course of action is appropriate or answer any questions.
+A health leave might be beneficial when a student’s medical condition has:

-• Your medical condition has made it difficult for you to focus or concentrate.
+• made it difficult for to focus or concentrate.

-• Your medical condition has left you lacking the motivation needed to successfully pursue graduate studies.
+• left them lacking the motivation needed to successfully pursue graduate studies.

-• Your medical condition has made it difficult to complete your academic or research requirements.
+• made it difficult to meet academic or research requirements.

 Often graduate and professional students will take a health leave of absence when:

-• The individual students believe this is the best course of action for them.
+• The individual student believes this is the best course of action to take.

-• There has been a medical assessment from a provider who has recommended that the student take a break from their academic pursuits.
+• A medical provider has provided feedback that the student should take a break from their academic pursuits.

 Length of leave

-The Graduate School allows health leave of absence status at increments of 12 months with a possible annual renewal for up to four years total.
-Depending on your academic program will determine the flexibility of when you will be able to return.
-You may not return from a leave within the semester that the leave was taken and you must return at the start of the Fall, Spring or Summer semesters.
+The student’s academic program will determine the flexibility of when they will be able to return.
+A student may not return from a leave within the semester that the leave was taken and must return at the start of the fall, spring, or summer semesters.

 Time to degree

-Time away does not count toward time to degree.
+Time away on a health leave does not count toward time to degree.

 Financial support